AmI-2014/iMe/README.md

 ===
 Mobile and web applications for the Treasure Hunting project.
 Mobile app developed in html5 and Ratchet.
-Web app developed with python/django and Google app engine.
+Web app developed with python/django.